erumd/Password-Generator/README.md

 <a href='https://erumd.github.io/Password-Generator/'> https://erumd.github.io/Password-Generator/ </a>

 I used Visual Studio code to build by website.
 Resources I used to help with the writing code are Stackoverflow, w3schools, and MDN developer mozilla.
+I used list of Password Special Characters from the OWASP Foundation] https://www.owasp.org/index.php/Password_special_characters.

 - - -